matn7/Google-Platform-Notes/flashcard/MicroservicesIndexCard.md

 ## Kubernetes Deployment Strategies.

 **138. What is a rolling update?**
-Back: Gradual replacement of old pods with new pods without downtime.
+* Gradual replacement of old pods with new pods without downtime.

 **139. What is a recreate strategy?**
 * Deletes all old pods first, then creates new ones (causes downtime).